JerBouma/FinanceDatabase/README.md

 ### Technical Analysis of Biotech ETFs
-With the help of [ta](https://github.com/bukosabino/ta) and [yfinance](https://github.com/ranaroussi/yfinance) I can quickly perform a basis technical analysis on a group of ETFs categorized by the FinanceDatabase.
-I start with searching the database for ETFs related to Health and then search the collected tickers for biotech-related ETFs:
+With the help of [ta](https://github.com/bukosabino/ta) and [yfinance](https://github.com/ranaroussi/yfinance) I can quickly perform a basic technical analysis on a group of ETFs categorized by the FinanceDatabase.
+I start by searching the database for ETFs related to Health and then make a subselection by searching, in the collected database, for biotech-related ETFs:

 ````
 import FinanceDatabase as fd